-fhwa.dot.gov/environment/recreational trails/guidance.
+fhwa.dot.gov/environment/recreational\trails/guidance.

 In order to comply with legislative requirements in A.R.S.
-41- 511.22, 41-511.04 [20] as well as with the guidance above, public and land manager input is sought every five years to help to prioritize trails management issues for both motorized and non-motorized trails in Arizona in the Arizona Trails Plan.
+41-511.22, 41-511.04 [20] as well as with the guidance above, public and land manager input is sought every five years to help prioritize trails management issues for both motorized and non-motorized trails in Arizona in the Arizona Trails Plan.
 Trail management priorities are based on public and land manager data, working group and advisory committee review and guidance, and staff review.

 Priorities are assigned a point value in the overall grant scoring process.
 Projects related to many of the priority issues are eligible for funding.
 Grant funding criteria reflect statewide priorities overall; however, it is possible that local concerns, contexts, and opportunities may be present that encourage the submission of an important project linked to priorities assigned fewer points.
-Such projects have received funding in the past, based on fund availability.
+Such projects have received funding in the past, based on funding availability.

-Non-motorized competitive grant projects are capped at \$150,000 and include monies to acquire and develop trails and trail-related facilities for visitors who hike, backpack, mountain bike, cross-country ski, and other recreational activities.
-From 2020 to 2024, 39 grant projects were awarded totaling \$3,754,870.
+Non-motorized competitive grant projects are currently capped at \$150,000, but the amount could change based on appropriated funding or demand.
+These grants include monies to acquire, maintain and develop trails and trail-related facilities for visitors who hike, backpack, mountain bike, cross-country ski, and engage in other recreational activities.
+From 2020 to 2024, 39 grant projects were awarded, totaling \$3,754,870.
+Please note that there is another RTP Non-Motorized Trail Maintenance Program discussed below that includes an accelerated application process and a lower maximum award amount.